langchain-ai/langgraph/docs/docs/concepts/langgraph_studio.md

 See [instructions here](../cloud/reference/cli.md#dev) for more information.

 The web UI version of the studio will connect to your locally running server — your agent is still running locally and never leaves your device.

+### Cloud studio

+If you have deployed your LangGraph application on LangGraph Platform (Cloud), you can access the studio as part of that

+### Desktop app

+LangGraph Studio is available as a [desktop app](https://studio.langchain.com/) for MacOS users.

+While in Beta, LangGraph Studio is available for free to all [LangSmith](https://smith.langchain.com/) users on any plan tier.

 ## Studio FAQs